Springe direkt zu Inhalt

 • Jeannine Teichert (Paderborn University)

-Please find more information as well as the registration form here.
+Please find more information here.

 This paper presents and discusses the results of a comprehensive survey and several document analyses on personnel and research structures as well as teaching programs in German communication studies regarding their “deep internationalization” or cosmopolitan orientation.
 By this, we mean a comprehensive recognition and integration of global diversity into knowledge production.
 We measure this through the content and spatial dimension of the research and teaching output of professors, as well as the teaching and research staff linked to them.
 The findings show that German communication studies is lagging a truly cosmopolitan knowledge production.
 Against the backdrop of the relevance of global values, global knowledge, and global governance, however, the study also points out potentials and discusses higher education policy measures that could advance the internationalization of German communication studies.